AirClip User Guide

 - Recording mode — One-Shot or Auto.

-- One-Shot: AirClip arms at the scheduled time, waits for audio above the silence threshold, records one clip, then stops automatically.
+- One-Shot: AirClip arms at the scheduled time, waits for audio above the silence threshold, records one clip, then stops when silence is detected.

-- Auto: AirClip arms Auto Recording at the start time and records continuously using silence detection until the scheduled stop time.
+- Auto: AirClip arms Auto Recording at the start time and records continuously until the scheduled stop time.

 - Days — Every day, Weekdays, Weekends, or Custom (individual day checkboxes).